personalrobotics/herbpy/README.md

 robot_pose_in_world = robot.GetTransform()
 ```

-It can be useful to set HERBs position manually, especially in simulation:
+It can be useful to set HERB's position manually, especially in simulation:
 ```
 robot.SetTransform(desired_robot_pose_in_world)
 ```